samuelburbulla/dune-mmesh/paper.md

 # Coupled solve

 We provide two helper functions to solve bulk and interface schemes in a coupled way.
-Remark that for both methods the target discrete functions must be used in the coupling forms.

-The first method `iterativeSolve` uses an iterative solution strategy with a vector formulation of Aitken's fix point acceleration.
-The method alternately solves both passed schemes until the residuum (measured in two norm between two iterates) is below an objective tolerance.
+The first method `iterativeSolve` uses an iterative solution strategy which alternately solves both passed schemes until the two norm between two iterates is below an objective tolerance.

-The second helper function `monolithicSolve` solves a bulk and interface scheme coupled monolithically.
+The second helper function `monolithicSolve` solves bulk and interface scheme coupled monolithically.
 A newton method is implemented assembling the underlying jacobian matrix where the coupling jacobian blocks are evaluated by finite differences.

 # Examples